aekondratiev/nginx-crowd-lua/README.md

 This repository contains a simple [Atlassian Crowd](https://www.atlassian.com/software/crowd) authentication script for [nginx](http://nginx.org/), written in [Lua](http://www.lua.org/), for use with the [access_by_lua_file](https://github.com/chaoslawful/lua-nginx-module#access_by_lua_file) directive.

-This is used in production on Debian 7.2, running the latest [dotdeb](http://www.dotdeb.org) nginx packages.
+This is used in production on Centos7, running the latest [openresty](https://openresty.org/en/linux-packages.html) nginx package.
 An attempt was made to use as much "off-the-shelf" packaging as possible.
 This script relies on the use of [lua-Spore](http://fperrad.github.io/lua-Spore/) REST client/library.